 Ortho-k utilizes rigid gas permeable lenses that allow oxygen to reach your child’s eyes so that the eyes remain healthy.
 Ortho-k lenses safely and effectively work while your child sleeps, temporarily providing clear vision during your child’s waking hours, and slowing the progression of myopia.

 As long as your child handles the lenses according to the instructions of Dr. Susan Jong and observes hygiene protocols when using them (washing hands first, using only the designated solutions to clean and rinse the lenses, etc.), ortho-k lenses can be safely used.

-We will answer any questions you have about ortho-k.
-If you decide to proceed, Dr. Susan Jong will conduct a thorough eye examination, fit your child with customized lenses, and oversee care.
-Advanced Eye Center serves ortho-k patients in Baton Rouge, Denham Springs, Prairieville, Central, and throughout Louisiana
+Dr. Susan Jong will answer any questions you have about ortho-k.
+If you decide to proceed, Dr. Susan Jong will conduct a thorough eye examination, fit your child with customized lenses, and manage the entire process.Our practice serves patients from Baton Rouge, Denham Springs, Prairieville, and Central, Louisiana and surrounding communities.